chaunceygardiner/weewx-loopdata/README.md

 on every loop (e.g., every 2s).
 Contained in the json are values for:

 * observations in the loop packet (e.g., current.outTemp)
-* trends (e.g., trend.barometer)
+* trends (e.g., trend.barometer) -- see time_delta below
 * daily aggregate values (e.g., day.rain.sum)

-Also available is this specialty information.
-* ten minute wind gust high (10m.windGust.max, 10m.windGust.maxtime)
+* rolling 10 min. aggregate values (e.g., 10m.outTemp.max, 10m.wind.gustdir)

 The trend time_delta cannot be changed on a cast by case basis, but it can be changed for the entire target report (this is standard